Go to content

 Rua 1° de Junho, Santa Maria

-Djunta Mo Art is one of the premier handicraft shop in Cape Verde, offering tasteful and elegant handbags, scarves, trinkets, jewellery and home decor with vibrant colours and impeccable designs.
+Djunta Mo Art is one of the premier handicraft shops in Cape Verde, offering tasteful and elegant handbags, scarves, trinkets, jewellery and home decor with vibrant colours and impeccable designs.
 All their products are fair trade and sustainable, directly benefiting local artisans.

-Mercado Municipal Mindelo (Sao Vicente)
+Mercado Municipal Mindelo (São Vicente)

-Rua Lisboa, Mindelo
+Rua António Aurélio Gonçalves, Mindelo

-You might think that from the outside it looks more like a museum than a market, but it is in fact the municipal market of the city of Mindelo, a vibrant, colourful and meticulously-kept space filled wall to wall with the freshest island produce and the smiling faces selling them.
+You might think that from the outside it looks more like a museum than a market, but it is, in fact, the municipal market of the city of Mindelo, a vibrant, colourful and meticulously kept space filled wall to wall with the freshest island produce and the smiling faces selling them.

 Airports